-G. Fund Balance Classifications

-- Restricted fund balance represents amounts that are restricted to specific purposes when constraints placed on the use of resources are either (a) externally imposed by creditors (such as through bond covenants), grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - 2.
-Assigned fund balances represents amounts that are constrained by the Cooperative's intent to be used for specific purposes, but are neither restricted nor committed. - 3.
+- G. Fund Balance Classifications - Restricted fund balance represents amounts that are restricted to specific purposes when constraints placed on the use of resources are either (a) externally imposed by creditors (such as through bond covenants), grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - 2.
+Committed fund balance represents amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Cooperative's Board of Education. - 3.
+Assigned fund balances represents amounts that are constrained by the Cooperative's intent to be used for specific purposes, but are neither restricted nor committed. - 4.
 Unassigned fund balance represents amounts that have not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.
 This classification can also include negative amounts in other governmental funds, if expenditures incurred for specific purposes exceeded the amounts restricted, committed, or assigned to those purposes.